 You may have a fraudster in your business if they:

-- Get annoyed for things taking too long or appear rushed, nervous, or angry from the get go.
+- Get annoyed for things taking too long or appear rushed, nervous, or angry.

 - References the signature on the back of the credit card to sign the receipt.

 - Keeps coming back in on the same day to make separate purchases.

 - Just grabs seemingly random items and throws them in the cart.